queueit/KnownUser.V3.PHP/README.md

 >[packagist](https://packagist.org/packages/queueit/knownuserv3)

 # KnownUser.V3.PHP
 The Queue-it Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server.
+It supports php >= 5.3.3.

 ## Introduction
 When a user is redirected back from the queue to your website, the queue engine can attache a query string parameter (`queueittoken`) containing some information about the user.